SvenMichaelKlose/tunix/src/bin/lisp/doc/manual.md

     (terpri)))
 ~~~

-## A matter of style: typical argument names
+## A matter of style: argument names

 Built-in functions have character-based and typed argument definitions.
 They
 are also used to describe arguments in this manual.